0:00

-You don’t need to be the biggest brand to make an impact.
 You just need the courage to believe your product deserves a place on the shelf, and the persistence to prove it.

 How did you get started in grocery?

 I started back in 2010 as a part-time stocker in Jubilee’s Financial District location.
-This was my first and only job.
 I was in a position where I had to help out the family with some of the bills and stuff.
 So I took a little break from school.
 I was just a 20-year-old asking around for jobs, and someone said, “Oh, this place called Jubilee might be hiring.”
+This was my first and only job.

-What makes Jubilee different?
+What makes Jubilee Marketplace different?

 We are what the community wants us to be.
 A good portion of our items come from customers themselves.
 Even if one customer requests it, we’ll give it a shot.
 We’ll put it on the shelf and then we’ll see how it does.